redpanda-data/connect/website/docs/components/processors/branch.md

 on the request messages, and, finally, map the result back into the source message using another mapping.

-This is useful for preserving the original message contents when using processors that would otherwise replace the entire contents.

 ```yaml
 # Config fields, showing default values
 branch: